-Multiple studies have shown a link between loneliness, an exacerbated health decline and lowered immune response.
+Multiple studies have shown a link between loneliness and exacerbated health decline and lowered immune response.
 Loneliness and boredom can tend to make people exercise less, have a poor diet, and overdrink.
-All of these things are more than just unhealthy habits.
-They could lead to elevated cortisol levels and chronic inflammation which in turn wreak havoc on your entire wellbeing.
+All of these things are more than just unhealthy habits; they could lead to elevated cortisol levels and chronic inflammation, which in turn wreak havoc on your entire wellbeing.

-The good news: you can do many activities to keep yourself and your health thriving during the quieter season!
+The good news is, there are things you can do to keep yourself and your health thriving during the quieter season!

 Keep Active #

 We’ve all heard that exercise is good for you, but what exactly does it do?
 Turns out being physically active can increase the amount of HDL or “good” cholesterol in the body as well as decrease unhealthy triglycerides.
 This helps ensure regular blood flow and prevent many ailments, including stroke, high blood pressure, type II diabetes, depression, anxiety, and arthritis.